 South Cyprus – Best for Coastal City Living

-Both of these cities are a great base for exploring other parts of the island.
+Both of these cities are a good base for exploring other parts of the island.
 The Troodos mountains are within an hour’s drive away, as are the traditional villages of Lefkara and Omodos.
 Limassol is also an hour’s drive from the capital, Nicosia, which is perfect for a day trip.

 These cities are great for couples, friends, or families who want to enjoy the beach but explore the island too.